Marius Sava

 Marius Sava (born 30 November 1978) is a Romanian former professional footballer who played as a midfielder or forward.
-Seen as the most talented midfielder of his generation Sava started his career at FC U Craiova, then played for important clubs in Romania such as: Progresul București, Argeș Pitești or Pandurii Târgu Jiu.
+Seen as the most talented midfielder of his generation Sava started his career at Universitatea Craiova, then played for important clubs in Romania such as: Progresul București, Argeș Pitești or Pandurii Târgu Jiu.
 Sava also had 2 short periods in Italy and Hungary at Genoa and Nyíregyháza Spartacus.
 He retired in 2009, at only 31 years old, after a season spent at Gaz Metan CFR Craiova, many people considering that he has never reached his true potential.